-TREATMENT STEP 1 Psychological Interventions (Community Support) Common mental health concerns such as depression or anxiety, where symptoms are mild or subclinical (may include patients for whom you are taking a watch-and-wait approach).
-Monitor mood and function 1x / month TREATMENT STEP 2 Psychological Interventions (self or healthcare provider referral) and Antidepressant Medication Common mental health concerns of mild severity that do not remit with Step 1 interventions AND Common mental health concerns of moderate severity or greater.
-Monitor mood and function 1-2x / month TREATMENT STEP 3 Additional Specialized Interventions Moderate mental health concerns that do not remit with Step 2 Severe mental health concerns (severe depression, bipolar disorder or schizophrenia).
-Monitor patient mood & function diary weekly SELF-HARM RISK ASSESSMENT: In the past 2 weeks: Have you been feeling so low/down, depressed, anxious or agitated it has affected your day-day routine?
-Have you been unable to find any interest or enjoyment in activities or people you usually would?
-Even after some rest?
-Have you been feeling hopeless or super critical of yourself?
-Have you experienced any thoughts or plans of hurting yourself or a drive to escape in some way?
-TREATMENT STEP 4 Urgent Care and Hospitalization Suspected mania or psychosis Discloses intention or plan for suicide, self-harm or harm to fetus/infant Urgent Risk assessment - Safety First.
+INTERVENTION STEP 1 Psychological Interventions (Community Support) Common mental health concerns such as depression or anxiety, where symptoms are mild or subclinical (may include patients for whom you are taking a watch-and-wait approach).
+Monitor mood and function 1x / month.
+INTERVENTION STEP 2 Psychological Interventions (self or healthcare provider referral) and Antidepressant Medication Common mental health concerns of mild severity that do not remit with Step 1 interventions AND Common mental health concerns of moderate severity or greater .
+Monitor mood and function 1-2x / month.
+INTERVENTION STEP 3 Additional Specialized Interventions Moderate mental health concerns that do not remit with Step 2 Severe mental health concerns (severe depression, bipolar disorder, or schizophrenia).
+Monitor patient mood & function diary weekly.
+Routine SELF-HARM RISK ASSESSMENT INTERVETION STEP 4 Urgent Care and Hospitalization Suspected mania or psychosis Discloses intention or plan for suicide, self-harm, or harm to fetus/infant Urgent Risk assessment - Safety First.
 A person with possible mania, psychosis and/or thoughts of harming self or baby should NOT be left alone or with baby until an appropriate assessment is complete.
-Family Violence / Substance Misuse / Birth Trauma, Grief and Loss Follow-up as above for co-morbid mood an ar nxiety disorder severity
+Family Violence / Substance Misuse / Birth Trauma, Grief, and Loss Follow-up as above for co-morbid mood an anxiety disorder seve rity